It’s a common call we get during cooler weather in Clearwater, Dunedin, and across Pinellas County:

 The Thermostat Says It’s Warm — So Why Doesn’t It Feel That Way?

-Older thermostats can also be inaccurate or slow to respond, which adds to the confusion.
+Older thermostats can also be inaccurate or slow to respond, which only adds to the confusion.
 Homeowners may keep adjusting the setting without realizing the thermostat isn’t reading conditions correctly.

 Uneven Heating Is Usually an Airflow Issue

-Warm air might be leaving the system, but it isn’t always reaching every room evenly.
+Warm air may be leaving the system, but it isn’t always reaching every room evenly.
 This can happen when ducts are undersized, poorly routed, or leaking air before it reaches the living space.
 In winter, these problems become much more noticeable.

 You might feel comfortable in living areas while bedrooms or back rooms stay noticeably colder.